Pasadena Society of Artists Today

 - Partnering with other community groups

 PSA has many well known members whose work continues to bring top dollar at auctions today: Louis Sharp, Burt Proctor, John Stacey, Hans Puthuff, Benjamin Brown, Marion Wachtel to name a few.
-The PSA Newsletter features interviews with some of our long-time members, and there is more interesting information to read in the History section on this site.
-Shown at left is Jirayr Zorthian with his assemblage/sculpture "Zorlefante" created in 1959.
-Mr. Zorthian was born in Turkish Armenia in 1911 and graduated with honors from Yale School of Fine Art in the 1920s.
+Some of our long-time members are featured in documentary videos and there is more interesting information to read in the History section on this site.